Blog / Ratings

 This guide breaks down the four main rating systems in plain language: what each one measures, how it works, and who it's actually built for.

 DUPR is the most widely used pickleball rating system in the world.
 It's used by the PPA Tour, Major League Pickleball, and millions of recreational players globally.
-It rates players on a scale from 2.000 (beginner) to 8.000 (professional), and factors in match outcomes, opponent strength, score margins, and recency — meaning recent matches carry more weight than older ones.
+As of December 2025, it is also the official rating system of USA Pickleball and the APP Tour, replacing UTR-P. It rates players on a scale from 2.000 (beginner) to 8.000 (professional), and factors in match outcomes, opponent strength, score margins, and recency.
+Recent matches carry more weight than older ones.

 Both recreational and tournament results count toward your DUPR, though verified tournament results carry more weight.
 You get separate ratings for singles and doubles.